ENVIRONMENTAL ADVISORY COUNCIL VACANCY

 PLANNING COMMISSION VACANCY

 The Borough of Conshohocken currently has a vacancy available with the Planning Commission.
-If you are interested in applying for this seat, please send a letter of interest to Richard J. Manfredi, Borough Manager.
+If you are interested in applying for this seat, please send a letter of interest and resume to Richard J. Manfredi, Borough Manager.
 For more information, please contact the Borough Office at (610) 828-1092.

 We are located in southeastern Pennsylvania, about 15 miles from Center City Philadelphia.
 The Borough is 1.03 square miles in area and is home to over 7,800 people.
 Over the last three decades, Conshohocken has developed into one of the most important activity centers in Montgomery County.
 Conshohocken represents one of America’s most successful transformations from a mill town to a modern center of office and hotel services and water front residential living.
 Historically a large mill town and industrial and manufacturing center, after the decline of industry in recent years Conshohocken has developed into a center of riverfront commercial and residential development.